hkjpotato/react-server-render-app/README.md

 [live demo]

-I receive this project as a design task.
+A design task.
 Through this project, I learn two important things:
  - Make the UI in the way of ReactJS
  - Server side rendering vs Client side rendering